Immune thrombocytopenic purpura in Child

 Severity of signs and symptoms varies according to the platelet levels.
 Patients with platelet counts of between 30 000 and 50 000 usually present with a complaint of easy bruising, whereas platelet levels of 10 000-20 000 lead to more significant petechiae, purpura, or ecchymoses.

 Acute ITP may follow a viral infection or upper respiratory tract infection and is the most common etiology in children, accounting for more than 90% of cases.
 Inquire about a history of recent immunization or drug intake.
 Autoimmune disorders, either in the child or other family members, should be queried.
 An antiplatelet antibody, of the IgG class, is thought to be the causative agent leading to thrombocytopenia.
 Although usually idiopathic, ITP may be secondary to a number of conditions, and it is important to exclude these conditions before diagnosing ITP.
-Secondary thrombocytopenia may be drug induced, alcohol related, or caused by chronic liver disease.
+Secondary thrombocytopenia may be drug induced, alcohol related, or caused by chronic liver disease or COVID-19.
 It may occur in connection with other autoimmune disorders such as systemic lupus erythematosus, antiphospholipid antibody syndrome, thyroid disease and autoimmune hemolytic anemia, lymphoproliferative disorders, and the possibility of human immunodeficiency virus (HIV) infection.

 Children present with mucosal bleeding from the gums and nostrils and petechiae and purpura on the extremities that is not linked to trauma.
 Blood in the urine or in stool may be present.